Eggplant

 1 small onion, thinly sliced then chopped

-½ to 1 small jalapeno pepper, seeded & finely chopped
+½ to 1 small jalapeno pepper, seeded & finely

 1 cup drained, rinsed black beans